COMPUTE-Jupyter-course/project-for-compute-jupyter-2022-MargotK25/README.md

 Open Jupyter notebook by running:  jupyter notebook

 Some Python modules need to be imported and various R packages have to be installed.
 For further instructions, see the Jupyter Notebook file.

+**Data reference**

+The evaluation data was taken from the FLUXNET2015 dataset:

+Pastorello, G., Trotta, C., Canfora, E. et al. The FLUXNET2015 dataset and the ONEFlux processing pipeline for eddy covariance data.
+Sci Data 7, 225 (2020). https://doi.org/10.1038/s41597-020-0534-3